shivaShahsavari/variationalAutoencoder/README.md

 ## Variational Autoencoder in Text
 In this sub project, VAE architecture is applied on IMDB dataset of Keras.
 The movie reviews are reconstructed by VAE and simultaneously sentiments are predicted.
+In model 3 distinct components are implemented:
+1-A bidirectional RNN encoder
+2-A simple linear single-layer fully-connected classification network
+3-An RNN decoder
+The choice to have a bidirectional RNN encoder has to do with RNNs being better able to represent the more recent parts of the input sequence in their hidden states.
+By using a bidirectional RNN where the hidden states are concatenated, we mitigate the issue of not being able to remember the earliest parts of the sequence.

 **Note 1: Incosistency error happened between Tensorflow 2.4.1 and Numpy 1.20.
 So, downgrade your Numpy to 1.18.5
 Note 2: By using keras 2.4.3, I couldn't add custom loss function because of this version.
 So, I simply used tf.keras.losses.KLDivergence to calculate the loss.**